Search Fred Hutch Extranet

 (Fred Hutch faculty and staff only.)

-If the lead investigator of a study fails to meet the training requirements, the IRB will close the study.
-Closed studies can be reopened when the lead investigator completes the training.
+If the lead investigator of a study fails to meet the training requirements, IRB approval may be withheld and could result in a lapse of IRB approval.
+Studies can be reapproved when the lead investigator completes the training requirements.

 If you are the principal investigator on a study submitted to the Fred Hutch IRB, or you are relying on the Fred Hutch IRB through an IRB Reliance Agreement, you need to meet the Fred Hutch training requirements.

 Other non-Fred Hutch investigators and study staff should meet the requirements of their own institution; the PI is responsible for ensuring all study staff have met the relevant institutional requirements.
-Refer to the IRB Training Policy for more information.
+Refer to IRB Policy 2.20 Training for more information.